DivyamSingh18/Scaling-And-Tranformation-Techniques-Feature-Engineering/README.md

 * Machine learning algorithm just sees number — if there is a vast difference in the range say few ranging in thousands and few ranging in the tens, and it makes the underlying assumption that higher ranging numbers have superiority of some sort.
 So these more significant number starts playing a more decisive role while training the model.
 Thus feature scaling is needed to bring every feature in the same footing without any upfront importance.

-* The Machine Learning algorithms that require the feature scaling are mostly KNN (K-Nearest Neighbours), Neural Networks, Linear Regression, and Logistic Regression.<br> <br>
+* The Machine Learning algorithms that require the feature scaling are mostly KNN (K-Nearest Neighbours), Neural Networks, Linear Regression, and Logistic Regression.<br>

-The machine learning algorithms that do not require feature scaling is mostly non-linear ML algorithms such as Decision trees, Random Forest, AdaBoost, Naïve Bayes, etc.<br>
+* The machine learning algorithms that do not require feature scaling is mostly non-linear ML algorithms such as Decision trees, Random Forest, AdaBoost, Naïve Bayes, etc.<br>

 #### Types Of Transformation: <br>